*This post may contain affiliate links. Please see my disclosure for more details!*

 I wanted to do something new and delicious!
-As I already wanted to post a new Pavlova recipe, but with a winter theme I knew this was probably the best idea.
+As I already wanted to post a new pavlova recipe, but with a winter theme I knew this was probably the best idea.
 Pavlova is such a great dessert, and it can look so impressive for something relatively simple!
 However, how do I make it ‘with a twist’?!

-After trawling through Pinterest and a few Cookery Books, I thought I would have a go at the Pavlova Wreath.
+After trawling through Pinterest and a few cookery books, I thought I would have a go at the pavlova wreath.
 I tried Mary Berry’s one a few years ago and I adored it, so I knew I had to do this again!

 I made my life very simple with this delicious dessert.
 I didn’t feel the need to draw out two circles, but you can if you like.
 I simple got a very large baking sheet and lined it with parchment paper.
-Then I got one of my little Cath Kidston bowls that you see in my recipe videos and stuck it in the middle.
+I then got one of my little Cath Kidston bowls that you see in my recipe videos and stuck it in the middle.

-I made my own Raspberry Coulis, using the method from my New York Cheesecake.
-Instead of using Strawberries and Raspberries though, I just used all Raspberries.
+I made my own raspberry coulis, using the method from my New York cheesecake.
+Instead of using strawberries and raspberries though, I just used all raspberries.
 You can easily use shop bought coulis and there is no shame in that at all, I just love to make my own.

 For the Meringue

-- 1/2 tsp Vanilla Bean Extract
+- 1/2 tsp vanilla extract

 For the Filling